charmed-kubernetes/pytest-operator/docs/reference.md

 Flag that guarantees skipping the function marked with `skip_if_deployed`.
 The skip will only work if the `--model` parameter is also provided.

+### `--no-crash-dump`

+This flag disables the automatic execution of `juju-crashdump`, which runs by default (if a command is available) after failed tests.

+### `--crash-dump-output`

+Path to the directory where the `juju-crashdump` output will be stored.
+The default is the current working directory.

 ## Fixtures